Indonesian officials: Russian FM Lavrov taken to hospital | Health

 - Indonesia

-Russian Foreign Minister Sergey Lavrov has been taken to the hospital after suffering a health problem following his arrival for the Group of 20 summit in Bali, Indonesian authorities said on Monday.
+Russian Foreign Minister Sergey Lavrov was taken to the hospital after suffering a health problem following his arrival for the Group of 20 summit in Bali, multiple Indonesian authorities said on Monday.

+Russia's top diplomat arrived on the resort island the previous evening ahead of the meeting, which begins on Tuesday.

+Russian Foreign Ministry spokesperson Maria Zakharova later denied that Lavrov had been hospitalised but did not address whether he had received treatment.

+"They've been writing about our president for 10 years that he's fallen ill.
+It's a game that is not new in politics," Lavrov says in the video.

+Russia's state news agency Tass cited Lavrov as saying, "I'm in the hotel, reading materials for the summit tomorrow."
+Lavrov is the highest-ranking Russian official at the gathering, which US President Joe Biden, China's Xi Jinping and other leaders are attending.

-Three Indonesian government and medical officials told The Associated Press that the Russian diplomat was being treated on the resort island.
+Four Indonesian government and medical officials told The Associated Press that Lavrov was receiving treatment at the Sanglah Hospital in the provincial capital, Denpasar.

-All declined to be identified as they were not authorized to discuss the matter publicly.
+All of the officials declined to be identified as they were not authorised to discuss the matter publicly.

-Two of the people said Lavrov was being treated for a heart condition.
+Two of the people said Lavrov had been treated for a heart condition.

-The officials said he was taken to Sanglah Hospital in the provincial capital, Denpasar.
-The hospital did not immediately comment.

-Officials at the Russian Embassy could not immediately be reached for comment.
+Russian President Vladimir Putin's attendance at the G-20 had been uncertain until last week, when officials confirmed he would not come and that Russia would be represented by Lavrov instead.

+Fallout from Russia's invasion of Ukraine is expected to be among the issues discussed at the two-day G-20 meeting, which brings together officials from countries representing more than 80 per cent of the world's economic output.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)